leonardogolinelli/imVelo/README.md

 Repo needs to be refined: missing installation specifications \ API \ code clean up.

-Please contact me if you plan to use this at leogolinelli@gmail.com
+Please contact me if you plan to use any of this code at leogolinelli@gmail.com